schollz/spotifydownload/README.md

 $ spotifydownload
 ```

-and you'll be prompted to enter your Spotify playlist URL.
+and you'll be prompted with instructions to get the Spotify URL link.
+To get the Spotify URL link you can right click on the playlist.
+If you are using the Desktop client, then you'll see a button "Shared > 🔗 Copy Playlist Link", or in the Web browser you'll see "Copy Playlist Link".
+Clicking that will copy the Spotify Playlist link to the clipboard.

 If you already know your playlist URL you can enter it:

 ```bash
 $ spotifydownload -playlist PLAYLIST_URL